-Lucien Darjeun Meadows was born and raised in the Appalachian Mountains of what is sometimes called Virginia and West Virginia to a family of English, German, and Cherokee descent.
+Lucien Darjeun Meadows was born and raised among lands sometimes called Virginia and West Virginia.
 An AWP Intro Journals Project winner, he has received nominations for Best New Poets and the Pushcart Prize.
-Lucien has received fellowships and awards from the Academy of American Poets, American Alliance of Museums, American Association of Geographers, Bread Loaf Conferences, Colorado Creative Industries, National Association for Interpretation, and University of Denver, where he is completing his PhD.
+For his writing and his work in promoting diversity, equity, and inclusion, Lucien has received fellowships and awards from the Academy of American Poets, American Alliance of Museums, American Association of Geographers, Bread Loaf Conferences, Colorado Creative Industries, National Association for Interpretation, and University of Denver, where he completed his PhD in June 2023.

 His work has been widely published, including features in Appalachian Review, Beloit Poetry Journal, Ecotone, Narrative, New England Review, Pleiades, Poetry Daily, and West Branch.
 He has contributed creative and critical work to several anthologies, including A Literary Field Guide to Southern Appalachia (University of Georgia Press) and LGBTIQ Poets on the Art of Teaching (Sibling Rivalry Press), a Lambda Literary Award finalist.